Remnix Sleep Cycle Calculator: Best Bedtime & Wake-Up Tool

 Frequently Asked Questions

-Most adults need 4–6 full cycles (roughly 6–9 hours).
-Use the REMNIX calculator to find times that match full cycles.
+Most adults need 4-6 full cycles (roughly 6-9 hours).
+Use the REMNIX calculator to find bedtimes or wake times that align with complete 90-minute cycles.

-The best time to wake is at the end of a sleep cycle, when you are in light sleep rather than deep sleep — this reduces grogginess.
+The best wake time is at the end of a sleep cycle, when you are in light sleep (N1 or N2) rather than deep sleep, this minimises sleep inertia and grogginess.

 Expert Sleep Tips